orca-dev-projects/.github/profile/README.md

 # Orca Organization

 Welcome to the Orca Organization on GitHub!
-This organization is dedicated to [describe the purpose or focus of the organization].
+This organization is dedicated to [Software development ].

 ## Table of Contents